-London, January 14.-The Seoul correspondent of the Daily Mail cables a description of a state of panic, which | Charlotte; Deputy Grand Master Franhe says, exists at the Royal palace, cis D. Winston, Senior Grand Wa den The emperor has issued a pitiful edict, Samuel M. Gattis, Junior Grand Warstating that the country is likely to be den, R. N. Hackett, Grand Secretary. lost owing to the weakness and vacil- John C. Drewey, Grand Treasurer Willation of the people whom he counsels liam Simpson. to act for the best in their own interests.

-entire city is extremely turbulent
+London, January 14.-The Seoul correspondent of the Daily Mail cables a description of a state of panic, which he says, exists at the Royal palace.
+The emperor has issued a pitiful edlet, stating that the country is likely to be lost owing to the weakness and vacillation of the people whom he counsels liam Simpson. to act for the best in their own in-The emperor has also issued an orforeign troops.
+The correspondent adds that the entire city is extremely turbulent.

-tion between Russia and Japan, but it it to subscribe.
+been taken in the direction of medita- soon as he returns home and induce tion between Russia and Japan, but it it to subscribe.

 is learned that the powers desirous of peace in the Far East are considering the desirability of such a step.
-Wheth-er the proposed action will be joint or independent, remains to be deter-
+Whether the proposed action will be joint or independent, remains to be deter-

-It is stated positively today that no representation of a mediatory character had as yet been submitted, nor was it expected that anything of the kind would be done until after the contents of the Japanese reply to the tatest Russian note had become known.
+It is stated positively today that no representation of a mediatory character had as yet been submitted, nor was it expected that anything of the kind would be done until after the contents of the Japanese reply to the latest Russian note had become known.
 If the situation warrants then, effort at meditation will be

-San Francisco, January 13.-A cable to the Pacific Mail Steamship Com-pany today announced that the Japanese government has impressed into transport service the three steamships of the Oriential steamship company plying between this city and the fat east.
+San Francisco, January 13.-A cable to the Pacific Mail Steamship Company today announced that the Japanese government has impressed into transport service the three steamships of the Oriential steamship company plying between this city and the fat east.
 The vessels are the Nippon Maru, Hong Kong Maru and the America Maru.
 They are fast boats, built in 1898, and have been under Japanese subsidy.
 A few months ago they passed government inspection.
-The Nippon Maru and Hong Kong Maru are each of 4,351 tonnage and Russia's Occupation of Manchuria the America Maru 5,920.
+The Nippon Maru and Hong Kong Maru are each of 4,351 tonnage and the America Maru 5,920.
 The America is due here next Saturday and will be sent back when discharged.
-The Ntp-pon left here December 30th and the Hong Kong is now in Japanese wa-
+The Nippon left here December 30th and the